Template & checklist · campaign log workspace

 What every row needs

-• Published URL + final URLKeep the exact link that went live and the final destination it resolves to after redirects.
+• Published URL + final URLKeep the exact link that appeared in the campaign and the destination it resolves to after redirects, short links, or network hops.

-• Notes and evidenceUse notes for redirect changes, affiliate hops, creative swaps, approval references, and result context.
+• Notes and launch evidenceUse notes for redirect checks, affiliate hops, creative swaps, approval references, exceptions, and result context.

 1